-ECONOMIC DEVELOPMENT GROUP...
-The Deputy City Manager for Economic Development is responsible for oversight and management of four departments and three outside organizations.
 The City functions covered by the Economic Development Group include Economic Development, Community Development and Planning, the Convention Center and Aviation.
-They also oversee the City contract with the Convention and Visitors Bureau, the Downtown Arlington Management Corporation and the Arlington Chamber of Commerce.
+They also oversee the City contract with the Convention and Visitors Bureau and the Downtown Arlington Management Corporation.

 Economic Development is responsible for the airport and expanding its opportunities, downtown development as well as growing neighborhood businesses, and managing special districts.